Sunshine Skyway Bridge: Precursors and proposals

-The ferry service continued to expand with the Fred D. Doty being replaced by another ferry called the Manatee in 1932.
-A fourth vessel, the Sarasota was bought and put into service in 1937.
-Ferries departed every 30 minutes between 7:30 am and 9 pm during the winter.
-In the summer, they departed every 45 minutes.
-The ferry company ceased operating when the US federal government confiscated the boats as they needed them for the World War II war effort in 1942.

-At close to the same time when the proposal from Simmonds ended, another proposal originating from Louis E. Saupe emerged.
-Saupe who was the head of the West Coast Bridge and Tunnel Co. wanted a combination of a causeway and a tunnel.
-The causeway portion would go from Maximo Point to Mullet Key while the tunnel portion would run for less than a 1/2 mile before transitioning to a causeway until reaching Terra Ceia.
-Pinellas County commissioners liked the idea and agreed to it.
-In 1939 they pushed state officials to approve it and the state legislature agreed to back it.
-Since the bridge would cross into part of Hillsborough County, which was not included in the bill for the bridge, it was declared unconstitutional.
+Another proposal soon originated from Louis E. Saupe, head of the West Coast Bridge and Tunnel Company.
+This consisted of a series of short causeways running from Maximo Point to Mullet Key on the Pinellas County side, a tunnel running for less than 1/2 mile beneath the shipping lane near the mouth of the bay, and another causeway running to Terra Ceia on the Manatee County side.
+State officials preliminarily approved the project in 1939 and the state legislature agreed to fund it.
+However, the project designed crossed through a portion of Hillsborough County near the mouth of Tampa Bay.
+Since the county was not mentioned in legislation, the bill was declared unconstitutional and the project stalled.

-In 1944, the St. Petersburg Port Authority bought the franchise from the company that operated the ferry.
-They continued to operate the ferry until the opening of the Sunshine Skyway Bridge.

-Bail, Horton, and Associates along with Parsons, Brinckerhoff, Hogan & Macdonald received a contract from the port authority on December 20, 1944, to design the bridge.
+Bail, Horton, and Associates, along with Parsons, Brinckerhoff, Hogan & Macdonald received a contract from the port authority on December 20, 1944, to design the bridge.
 Both firms released a report in November 1945 about the bridge.
-Freeman Horton of Bail, Horton and Associates proposed Snead Island as its southern terminus and 10th Street in Palmetto be the thoroughfare.
+Freeman Horton of Bail, Horton and Associates proposed Snead Island as its southern terminus and 10th Street in Palmetto as the thoroughfare.
 Bail, Horton, and Associates was awarded the contract but as it was unable to get $10 million in revenue bonds, the state government halted the project sometime during the late 1940s.
 The design competition was reactivated again in the early 1950s with Parsons, Brinckerhoff, Hogan & Macdonald getting the contract this time and they ended up serving as the engineers for construction and design.
 The partner-in-charge for Brinckerhoff was M. N. Quade.
 The successful attempt for building the bridge came after the Florida State Improvement Commission was approached with a proposal that they finance it while the State Road Department (SRD) built it.
 The Florida's State Improvement Commission proceeded to at some point take over the St. Petersburg Port Authority's assets which included $520,000 seen with bonded indebtedness.
 A $21,250,000 bond issue was passed by the Improvement Commission and sales started after the Port Authority's assets were acquired.

+Naming the bridge

+On July 4, 1950, a day-long "Spans Across the Bay" festival was held in St. Petersburg to celebrate the approval of the long-awaited bridge and to announce its name.
+The St. Pete Junior Chamber of Commerce and the Florida State Road Department had conducted a nationwide contest to name the structure, with the rules dictating that it should not be named after a specific person or geographic place.
+Over 20,000 entries were submitted, and at the celebration on the Fourth of July, Virginia Seymore of nearby Indian Rocks Beach was announced as the winner for her submission of "Sunshine Skyway".